chef-boneyard/chef-rfc/rfc062-exit-status.md

 Exit Code        | Reason             | Details
 -------------    | -------------      |-----
 0                | Successful run     | Any successful execution of a Chef utility should return this exit code 42               | Audit Mode Failure | Audit mode failed, but chef converged successfully.
 1                | Failed execution   | Generic error during Chef execution.
+2                | SIGINT received*   | Received an interrupt signal
+3                | SIGTERM received*   | Received an terminate signal
 -1               | Failed execution*   | Generic error during Chef execution.
 On Linux this will show up as 255, on Windows as -1

 * \*Next release should deprecate any use of this exit code.